harishwar017/softmax_cuda/README.md

 * **`Softmax_kernel`** – Computes the final softmax values as `exp(x - max) / sum(exp(x - max))`.

 ---
-I organized my implementations version-wise, starting with v1, a naive CUDA attempt packed with atomic operations. v2 added block-wise reduction with one atomic per block, and v3 removed the host-device bottleneck using hierarchical reduction. v4 brought in warp-level optimization for smaller blocks, and v5 was my experimental try at fusing everything into one kernel with online softmax — inspired by FlashAttention but not quite there yet.
+I organized my implementations version-wise, starting with v1, a naive CUDA attempt packed with atomic operations. v2 added block-wise reduction with one atomic per block, and v3 removed the host-device bottleneck using hierarchical reduction. v4 brought in warp-level optimization for smaller blocks, and v5 was my experimental try at fusing everything into one kernel with online softmax, inspired by FlashAttention but not quite there yet.

 ## **Implementation Evolution**